adebisijoy/Titanic-Survival-Prediction-Machine-Learning-Approach/readme.md

 # Titanic Survival Prediction

-This Project analyzes and visualizes the data using matplotlib and seaborn
+This is a model development project that analyzes, visualizes and predicts the survival of passengers.

 ### Visualization chart